croner-i-web/progression-framework/frameworks/engineering/mobile.md

               - "Researches potential solutions and evaluates how they solve the problem."
               - "Able to articulate _why_ a change in architecture is needed and the impact this will have on the team and business."
               - "Dissects into discrete tasks and works with other team members to resolve issues."
-              - "Examples include network request lifecycle and authorisation, model layer and persistence, app navigation and coordination (eg deep links), and modularisation"
+              - "Examples include network request lifecycle and authorisation, model layer and persistence, app navigation and coordination, and modularisation"
           - criteria: "Debugs complex problems across a variety of subject areas"
             examples:
               - "Seeks out technical knowledge to compliment their own, researches and patches third party libraries where needed.
 Uses reasoning to debug and find the root cause of issues."